ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - **Add** `i2c_timeout` function to the API.

-  The timeout value is used when a slave attached to the master is clock stretching.
-The timeout value is used to specify the maximum period of time that the master peripheral will wait for the slave to release the SCL line.
+  Sets the transmision timeout to use for the following blocking transfers.
 This timeout duration is not currently configurable, adding this function will allow this to be set to a specific period before failing the transfer with a timeout error.
+Calling this function will replace default timeout value.
+Default timeout value is based on I2C frequency and is computed as triple amount of time it would take to send data over I2C.
+To restore the deafault timeout value call `i2c_timeout` with `0` timeout value

 - **Add** an `i2c_get_capabilities` function to API return supported capabilities and constraints on the currently running platform.